Here are the best places to visit on a road trip in Crete. Enjoy incredible beaches, stunning scenery and ancient sites during a road trip in Crete.

 I am not going to include photos here, because it was a part nudist beach.
 By the way, no I didn't!
 I burn easily at the best of times, and that is the LAST place I want to get sunburn!

 If you are interested in staying in the area, you can free camp on Diskos beach.
 There are also a couple of hotels on the beach area and in the wider area.
 Searching out quiet beaches is one of the fun things to do in Crete when you have a car!

 6. Crete Historical Sites – Gortyna and Phaestos

 These two Crete historical sites can be visited on the same day.
 My favourite was Gortyna for the scale, but Phaestos had the best views.
 In some respects, I found these sites to be more interesting than Knossos.
 They certainly hadn't been so badly reconstructed as Knossos is!

-These two sites are best reached by you own vehicle.
+These two sites are best reached by your own vehicle, so are perfect for visiting on a road trip in Crete.
 If you don't have access to a vehicle of your own, a tour could be booked from your hotel.
 They're certainly worth adding onto you list of things to see in Crete.

 Looking for a Yabba-Dabba-Doo time in Crete?
 The Matala Caves could be just for you!
 The caves date back thousands of years, and appear to have been used throughout all periods of antiquity.
 More recently in the sixties, a collection of hippies seeking the simple life moved in and made them home.

 The hippies are long gone now, but the caves remain an interesting tourist attraction and one of the must see Crete sights.
 A small entrance fee must be paid to gain access as it is classed as an archaeological site.